cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 The v2 buildpacks are effectively in maintenance mode and do not receive substantial new features.
-By not integrating with v3 buildpacks, Cloud Foundry is missing out on new capabilities like application [SBOM](https://en.wikipedia.org/wiki/Software_supply_chain) generation, new buildpacks like the Java Native and Web Servers CNBs, as well as any new features that are added to the still-actively-developed v3 buildpacks.
+By not integrating with v3 buildpacks, Cloud Foundry is missing out on new capabilities like app [SBOM](https://en.wikipedia.org/wiki/Software_supply_chain) generation, new buildpacks like the Java Native and Web Servers CNBs, as well as any new features that are added to the still-actively-developed v3 buildpacks.